kubearmor/KubeArmor/gtr.md

 Routine bug fixes and small enhancements follow the standard pull-request flow with lazy consensus (see  [GOVERNANCE.md § Roadmap and contribution acceptance](https://github.com/kubearmor/KubeArmor/blob/main/GOVERNANCE.md#roadmap-and-contribution-acceptance)).
   * Describe the target persona or user(s) for the project?

-Platform engineers, SREs, and DevSecOps/security teams operating Kubernetes clusters, Linux Host machines, IoT devices and 5G control planes who need to harden workloads at runtime without hand-authoring AppArmor/SELinux profiles.
-See the [KubeArmor differentiation guide](https://github.com/kubearmor/KubeArmor/blob/main/getting-started/differentiation.md) and the [IoT/Edge](https://open-horizon.github.io/docs/kubearmor-integration/docs/README/) and [5G](https://nephio.org/publications/) use cases on [kubearmor.io](https://kubearmor.io/).
+DevSecOps and Security teams operating Kubernetes clusters, Linux Host machines, IoT devices, and 5G control planes who need to harden workloads at runtime without hand-authoring AppArmor/SELinux profiles.
+See the [KubeArmor differentiation guide](https://github.com/kubearmor/KubeArmor/blob/main/getting-started/differentiation.md) and the [IoT/Edge](https://open-horizon.github.io/docs/kubearmor-integration/docs/README/) and [5G](https://5gsec.com/) use cases on [kubearmor.io](https://kubearmor.io/).

   * Explain the primary use case for the project.
 What additional use cases are supported by the project?